 - First-year seminar classes that add to your major requirements

 - Early exposure to engineering problems and creative solutions through engaged engineering projects with the local community

 - Nourishing the sense of community through cohorts

 Why should I apply?

-In addition to providing up to $10,000 each year for your first two years of engineering study, the BEES Program offers a great opportunity to boost your pre-engineering knowledge and be prepared to apply for any of the three engineering majors at Western while interacting with some amazing peers, faculty, mentors, and professionals from industry.
+In addition to providing at least $5,000 each year, each year for your first two years of engineering study, the BEES Program offers a great opportunity to boost your pre-engineering knowledge and be prepared to apply for any of the three engineering majors at Western while interacting with some amazing peers, faculty, mentors, and professionals from industry.